YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 4. Assign this role to appropriate users at the faculty/category level

 ### Accessing from Schulich Canvas
-- The plugin can be accessed from Schulich Canvas by adding a link with the query string `?r=sb` to the end of the Absence Request plugin URL (e.g., `https://eclass.yorku.ca/local/absence_request/index.php?r=sb`).
+- The plugin can be accessed from Schulich Canvas by adding a link with the query string `?r=sb` to the end of the Absence Reporting plugin URL (e.g., `https://eclass.yorku.ca/local/absence_request/index.php?r=sb`).
-- This allows students to seamlessly return to their courses after submitting an absence request.
+- This allows students to seamlessly return to their courses after submitting an absence report.

 ### Plugin Maintenance

 Regular maintenance ensures the plugin continues to function effectively:

 1. **Database Management**:
-   - The plugin stores absence request data in dedicated tables
+   - The plugin stores absence report data in dedicated tables
    - Regular backups are recommended as part of your normal Moodle backup procedures

 2. **Updates**: